AIBlockOfficial/Network/README.md

 Steps to deploy the node binaries in choice of your environment.

-- Run the pipeline for branch of your choice with following varibles.
+- Run the pipeline for branch of your choice with following variables.
 - Set `deploy_binaries` to `true` to enforce infrastructure changes.
-- Set `zenotta_env` with choice of your environment. e.g - `dev-stg`, `dev-byron` etc..
+- Set `zenotta_env` with choice of your environment. e.g - `dev-stg`, `dev-byron` etc.
 - Successful run of `infra` pipeline will present with you IP addresses of different nodes.
-- IP address of node will still needs to be configured in `node_settings.toml` and `tls_certificates.json` manually post rollout.
+- IP address of node will still need to be configured in `node_settings.toml` and `tls_certificates.json` manually post rollout.

 ..